 Amendment under Goods and Service Tax (“GST”) law has been a constant process and considering issues and representation of industry, new changes are proposed in every GST Council meeting.

-39th GST Council meeting held on 14th March, 2020, under chairmanship of hon’ble Finance Minister wherein following key changes were suggested:
+39th GST Council meeting held on 14th March 2020, under the chairmanship of hon’ble Finance Minister wherein following key changes were suggested:

 1. Interest on net cash Liability